Simon Coveney removed from Belfast venue during security alert

 - Published

-Irish Foreign Minister Simon Coveney has been moved out of a building in north Belfast amid a security alert.
+Irish Foreign Minister Simon Coveney has been evacuated from a building in north Belfast amid a security alert.

-Mr Coveney was giving a talk at the Houben Centre on the Crumlin Road.
+He was giving a peace-building talk at the Houben Centre on the Crumlin Road, when a van was reportedly hijacked and driven to the venue.

+Mr Coveney said he was "saddened and frustrated someone has been attacked and victimised in this way".

-SDLP MP Claire Hanna said the event was abruptly ended after about 10 minutes when the minister's security ushered him out of the building.
+SDLP MP Claire Hanna said the event ended abruptly when the minister's security ushered him from the building.

 "We understand a vehicle was hijacked and explosives or something purporting to be explosives was driven to the venue," she said.

-Police have been advised motorists to avoid the area and seek alternative routes.
+Police have advised motorists to avoid the area and seek alternative routes.

+In Belfast with @Humefoundation to honour John & Pat’s legacy of peace for all communities.
+Saddened & frustrated that someone has been attacked & victimised in this way and my thoughts are with him & his family.
+My thanks to @PoliceServiceNI https://t.co/bs9LvTKBHW— Simon Coveney (@simoncoveney) March 25, 2022

 Ms Hanna added: "People are frustrated.